Software Engineering: A Modern Approach

 // other classes

-This interface works as an abstraction for the mail service.
-That is, it prevents the use case to rely on a concrete implementation of this service.
+This interface serves as an abstraction for the mail service.
+In other words, it prevents the use case from relying on a concrete implementation of this service.

 Furthermore, since MailServiceInterface